 This set up is light-weight and offers complete mobile shade.
 I can bend over to the ground to dig with the backpack still on.
 More often, I take the backpack off with the umbrella expanded.
 If the wind permits, I set it down on the two bottom frame tubes and prop it upright with my walking stick.
 This provides small area shade for digging.

 When I have a longer term dig site, I haul in the larger umbrella.
 This is standard beach umbrella 7 feet tall, about 7’ wide when expanded with a 1 1/2 inch two part tube shaft in the middle.
-At first I placed the bottom of the shaft in a 5 gallon pail and filled the pail with dirt and rocks for support.
-But, the first strong wind popped the umbrella right out of the pail.
+To stabilize the unit I place the bottom of the shaft in a 5 gallon pail and filled with dirt and rocks for support.
+I learned that the first strong wind can pop the umbrella right out of the pail.

 To keep it in place I drill holes through both sides of the pail near the bottom and also through the bottom of the umbrella tube shaft.
 Then I find a piece of heavy gage wire or rod that is heavier that a coat hanger and longer than the pail is wide.
 To erect the umbrella at the dig site, I run the rod through both the bottom of the pail, and the bottom of the shaft.
 The rod sticks out of the pail on both sides.
 Finally, I again fill the pail with the local rock or dirt.
 Then I raise the umbrella and insert the extension pin.